Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![New User Data Saved to Database](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2012%20Screenshots/New%20User%20Data%20Stored%20in%20localDB.jpg)

 ## Initial Sprint Planning
 As the end of the MSSA program comes nearer it has become imperative to deliberately plan all remaining tasks and prioritize them in order to ensure on-time completion.
 This will be done in the style of sprint planning on a one-week timescale.
-Each week I will select the most important issues from the overall issues list and add them
+Each week I will select the most important issues from the overall issues list and add them to the current week's sprint.
+The progress of each sprint will be tracked on a Kanban board in the Projects section.

+The first sprint occurred from

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.